Tips to support coat change in cats: diet, supplements and care

 It is important to distinguish between a cat's vomiting and what is known as regurgitation.
 Regurgitation is the bringing up of food or water from the esophagus or stomach - without nausea and without using the abdominal muscles.
 In contrast to vomiting, it is a passive process that is usually associated with a disease of the esophagus.

-Hairballs and grass
+hairballs and grass

 Regurgitating grass, hairballs or, in the case of outdoor cats, the remains of prey animals can be considered unproblematic if the general condition is good.
 If your pet's coat changes in spring and autumn, this could be a reason for your cat vomiting more often.
 When the coat changes, animals shed a lot of hair, which means that more hair is swallowed when grooming.
 This often leads to hairballs forming in the stomach.
 These are usually harmless and are expelled by the cat through gagging or vomiting.